-(2) When approving an application for a discretionary use, Council shall state in writing the basis for its approval.
+When approving an application for a discretionary use, Council shall state in writing the basis for its approval.

-12. Variances (Refer to Ministerial Development Regulations, Section 12)
+12. Variances (Refer to Provincial Development Regulations, Section 12)

-- (1) Where an approval or a permit cannot be given by Council because a proposed development does not comply with development standards set out in these Regulations, Council may, in its discretion, vary the applicable development standards to a maximum of 10 percent if, in Council's opinion, compliance with the development standards would prejudice the proper development of the land, building or structure in question, or would be contrary to the public interest. - (2) Council shall not allow a variance from development standards set out in these Regulations if that variance, when considered together with other variances made or to be made with respect to the same land, building or structure, would have a cumulative effect that is greater than a 10 percent variance even though the individual variances are separately not greater than 10 percent. - (3) Council shall not permit a variance from the development standards where the proposed development would increase the non-conformity of an existing development or would result in the creation of non-conformity of any existing legal development.
+- (1) Where a proposed development does not comply with development standards set out in these Regulations, Council may, in its discretion, vary the applicable development standards to a maximum of 10 percent if, in Council's opinion, compliance with the development standards would prejudice the proper development of the land, building or structure in question, or would be contrary to the public interest. - (2) Council shall not allow a variance from development standards set out in these Regulations if that variance, when considered together with other variances made or to be made with respect to the same land, building or structure, would have a cumulative effect that is greater than a 10 percent variance even though the individual variances are separately not greater than 10 percent. - (3) Council shall not permit a variance from the development standards where the proposed development would increase the non-conformity of an existing development or would result in the creation of non-conformity of any existing legal development.

-13. Notice of Variance (Refer to Ministerial Development Regulations, Section 13)
+13. Notice of Variance (Refer to Provincial Development Regulations, Section 13)

-Where Council is to consider a proposed variance, Council shall give written notice of the proposed variance from development standards to all persons whose land is within sixty (60) metres of the property that is the subject of the variance, and allow a minimum period of 7 days for response.
+Where Council is to consider a proposed variance from development standards, Council shall give written notice of the proposed variance to all persons whose land is in the immediate vicinity of the land that is the subject of the variance.
 Where it deems necessary, Council may provide notice of proposed variance to a wider area.